hashicorp/terraform-provider-aws/website/docs/r/cloudformation_stack_set_instance.html.markdown

   id = "example,ou-sdas-123123123/ou-sdas-789789789,us-east-1"
 }

-Import CloudFormation StackSet Instances when acting a delegated administrator in a member account using the StackSet name, target AWS account ID or slash (`/`) separated list of organizational unit IDs, target AWS Region and `call_as` value separated by commas (`,`):
+Import CloudFormation StackSet Instances when acting a delegated administrator in a member account using the StackSet name, target AWS account ID or slash (`/`) separated list of organizational unit IDs, target AWS Region and `call_as` value separated by commas (`,`).
+For example:

 ```terraform
 import {